Kotlin/dataframe/docs/StardustDocs/topics/gradle.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Schemas-->

 In Gradle project `DataFrame` provides annotation processing and gradle tasks to infer `DataSchema` from data samples.
+Follow [installation](installation.md#gradle-plugin-configuration) to configure project.

 ### Annotation processing
 Declare data schemas in your code and use them to access data in DataFrames.